LockeErasmus/qpmr/README.md

 ### Example 1

-Find all the roots of the quassi-polynomial
+Find all the roots of the quasi-polynomial

 $$h(s) = s + e^{-s}$$